Financial Advisors: Beware of Fees and Hidden Commissions

-You should know that your financial professional has no clue of what he or she is doing when they put your money at risk.
-A risky plan is a guess, only his or her best guess.
+You should know that your financial professional has no clue what they are doing when they put your money at risk.
+A risky plan is a guess, only their best guess.
 It’s a gamble.
-Regardless of what happens to your future growth and value of your account, one thing is for sure, your planner will (and is) making commissions.
+Regardless of what happens to your future growth and the value of your account, one thing is for sure, your planner will (and is) making commissions.

-Most brokers are paid in one of two ways and some with both of these methods.
-A broker (financial planner) can charge a fee for his or her work, much like an attorney.
-A broker (or planner) can also earn commissions based on the product he or she recommended in the financial plan.
+Most brokers are paid in two ways, some with both of these methods.
+A broker (financial planner) can charge a fee for their work, much like an attorney.
+A broker (or planner) can also earn commissions based on the product they recommended in the financial plan.

-That is correct; your broker can be paid month after month even if you lose money.
-The financial professional you are trusting your financial future to can be earning funds on both ends of your relationship, fees for the plan, and commissions for his recommendations.
+That is correct; your broker can be paid monthly even if you lose money.
+The financial professional you trust for your financial future can earn funds on both ends of your relationship, fees for the plan, and commissions for his recommendations.

 I don’t charge fees ever.
-I get paid from the A-rated companies, a finder’s fee, for finding clients, but the fee is never subtracted from a client’s account, it is from insurance company marketing funds.
+I get paid a finder’s cost for finding clients from the A-rated companies, but the price is never subtracted from a client’s account; it is from insurance company marketing funds.
 Consequently, I am not very popular with most financial professionals because they have no problem charging the fees.

 This is your retirement money, not mine or anybody else’s.
 The appeal of safe money never being at risk is very desirable.
-In other words, my safe money information will give you the information you need to make a decision for or against opening a guaranteed safe money account or to continue being faced with ongoing fees and exposure to risk.
+In other words, my secure money information will give you the information you need to decide for or against opening a guaranteed safe money account or continue being faced with ongoing fees and risk exposure.

 It’s entirely up to you.